Ouadio/Getting-Cleaning-Data--Coursera-JHU-/CodeBook.md

 #Code Book
-This document describes the code inside run_analysis.R
+This document underlines the main informations to understand the input and output of the run_analysis.R script

 ##Overview
 Source of the original raw Data: